johnmutuma5/johnmutuma5/README.md

 - 🔭    I’m currently working on People Experiences across M365 Microsoft web and mobile products
 - 🌱    I’m currently learning native mobile apps development
-- 🤔    I’m looking for help with how to learn the guitar quickly
 - 📫    How to reach me: johnmutuma5@gmail.com
 - ⚡     Fun fact: I have been lost a lot while trying to find myself:
   -   _I skipped my 2nd and half of 3rd years in high school, and went to be pool/billiard table attendant_
   -   _Worked as a banker for 4 years before realizing that software engineering is my right place._ 👨🏽‍💻
 - 💬    Chat with me about parenthood, roadtrips _(cars, motorbikes, etc.)_, growing succulents _(disclaimer)_, spiritual scripture
+- 🤔    I’m also looking for help with how to learn the guitar 🎸 quickly
 - 😄    Pronouns: He/Him/His